Small Business IT: What can go wrong

 Regular back ups can avoid the worst if you become a victim of one of these viruses.

-Have you ever felt that your emails were floating into the void and never being delivered?
+Have you ever felt that your emails were floating into the void and never be delivered?
 Have your customers ever suddenly gone quiet, and not responded to your emails?
 Has anyone rung you up to demand a piece of information that you know you emailed them a week ago?

 Sometimes this is because a spammer has deliberately spoofed your email server to send out unsolicited emails.
 Sometimes it’s because you have accidentally made yourself look like a spammer by sending mass emails from your own server or including a link in your email signature.

 Hacker attacks are getting quite rare now, but don’t forget that the end of support for Microsoft XP will leave anyone still using that operating system vulnerable.
+Cybersecurity is important for any business, large or small.
+In fact, smaller businesses are more vulnerable to cyber threats and need to be well prepared for cyber attacks.

 You can guard against such attacks with a strong router firewall and password – a multi-character, multi-formatted, randomly generated string, featuring at least 20 characters.